internalfx/rethinkdbfs-spec/README.md

 Stream that is returned.
 In languages where that is not idiomatic, a driver MUST make the Id available in a way that is appropriate for that language.

-In the case of upload_from_stream, the driver reads the contents of the user file by consuming the the source Stream until end of file is reached.
+In the case of `upload_from_stream`, the driver reads the contents of the user file by consuming the the source Stream until end of file is reached.
 The driver does NOT close the source Stream.

-Drivers MUST take an ‘options’ document with configurable parameters.
+Drivers MUST take an `options` document with configurable parameters.
 Drivers for dynamic languages MUST ignore any unrecognized fields in the options for this method (this does not apply to drivers for static languages which define an Options class that by definition only contains valid fields).

-Note that in RethinkDBFS, ‘filename’ is not a unique identifier.
+Note that in RethinkDBFS, `filename` is not a unique identifier.
 There may be many stored files with the same filename stored in a RethinkDBFS bucket under different ids.
-Multiple stored files with the same filename are called 'revisions', and the 'uploadDate' is used to distinguish newer revisions from older ones.
+Multiple stored files with the same filename are called `revisions`, and the `uploadDate` is used to distinguish newer revisions from older ones.

-**Implementation details:**
+#### Implementation details:

-If ‘chunkSizeBytes’ is set through the options, that value MUST be used as the chunk size for this stored file.
+If `chunkSizeBytes` is set through the options, that value MUST be used as the chunk size for this stored file.
 If this parameter is not specified, the default chunkSizeBytes setting for this RethinkDBFSBucket object MUST be used instead.